NEWSMAKER-Honduran ruling party hopeful Asfura faces uphill climb

 TEGUCIGALPA, Nov 26 (Reuters) - If he is to extend the Honduran conservatives' dozen years in power, Tegucigalpa Mayor Nasry "Tito" Asfura must overcome the unpopularity of the outgoing president, a unified opposition, and a deep economic slump in the Central American nation.

-A recent poll shows the two-term mayor from the ruling National Party trailing his main rival, leftist candidate Xiomara Castro, who hopes Sunday's general elections will propel her to become the country's first female president and end a decades-long duopoly in Honduras.
+A poll released late last month showed the two-term mayor from the ruling National Party trailing by double-digits his main rival, leftist candidate Xiomara Castro, who hopes Sunday's general elections will propel her to become the country's first female president and end a decades-long duopoly in Honduras.

 Juan Orlando Hernandez has denied all allegations he has participated in graft.